ChainSecurity/near-for-auditors/docs/issues.md

 ### The prefixes of persistent storage should be different

 As we explained when we talked about storage, in NEAR we should specify a prefix for each data structure we use.
 These prefixes should be guaranteed to different for different data structures otherwise unexpected behavior will arise.
-Additionally, the prefixes should not be substrings of one another - for example a map with the prefix "ab" could have storage slot conflicts with a map with the prefix "abc". (?Ioannis)
+Additionally, the prefixes should not be substrings of one another - for example a map with the prefix "ab" could have storage slot conflicts with a map with the prefix "abc".

 ### Calls executed in multiple blocks